ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 The *Description* can be any user-significant text for identifying the whitelist entry - a customer name, project identifier, or employee number, for example.
 The description field is required.

-### Compose Services
-Whitelist entries are automatically added for {{site.data.keyword.cloud_notm}} services to allow them to connect.

 ### Removal

 To remove an IP address or netmask from the Whitelist, click *Remove*.
 When all entries on the whitelist are removed, the whitelist will be disabled and all IP addresses are accepted by the TCP access portals.